 “It would be so much easier if I could stamp him as a cheater, alcoholic, slacker, loser, abuser.
 But I can’t!
 He has been a good father to our children, a loyal husband as far as I know, and a good provider for our family.
 I am in therapy for all the feelings including guilt.
 The fact is, this has hurt him and ripped his heart out (those were his words).”

-First, the fact that she has fessed up like this, admitted what’s really going on, taken responsibility for what she’s done, and is seeking a therapist’s help puts her so far ahead of the game when it comes to healing.
+First, the fact that she has been so honest about this whole thing, admitted what’s really going on, taken responsibility for what she’s done, and is seeking a therapist’s help puts her so far ahead of the game when it comes to healing.

 In lots of cases like this, I see both men and women who take the guilt they have about leaving their spouse, and spin it.
 What I mean is, they somehow start to blame the other person, and then become angry at the other person, and then they turn into a nightmare for that person by being cruel and vicious.
-What they are really doing is taking the hatred they have for themselves and putting it on the other person to try to alleviate their own guilt.
+What they are really doing is taking the hatred they feel for themselves and putting it on the other person to try to alleviate their own guilt.